Few Have Understood --

-Micah 5:3-15: In these verses the Israelites are given up until the Davidic restoration, "then the remnant of the Messiah's brethren return unto the children of Israel!"
+Micah 5:3-15: In these verses the Israelites are given up until the Davidic restoration, "then the remnant of the Messiah's brethren [House of Judah] return unto the children of Israel!"

 Ezekiel chapter 34-37: These chapters clearly show that YEHOVAH Himself will search out His "lost sheep" which have been scattered among the nations (34:11-13).
-The "two sticks" of the House of Judah (the Jews) and the House of Israel (the Lost Tribes of Joseph and his brethren) are absolutely destined to become ONE -- leading the Messianic era into peace and prosperity (37:15-28).
+The "two sticks" of the House of Judah (Judah, Benjamin and Levi) and the House of Israel (the Lost Tribes of Joseph and his brethren) are absolutely destined to become ONE -- leading the Messianic era into peace and prosperity (37:15-28).

 These promises to national Israel are ABSOLUTE AND UNCONDITIONAL.
 There are over forty separate sections of the Hebrew prophets which deal specifically -- and in the greatest of detail -- with this theme of the full and unqualified RESTORATION of ALL TWELVE OF THE TRIBES OF ISRAEL.
 The cumulative impact of these passages is overwhelming to say the least.
 Here are just a few of them --